 The reasons given by parents for limiting the use of smartphones for children consist of different reasons.
-Most parents revealed that the reason for limiting the use of smartphones is due to concerns about children's exposure to content that is not ageappropriate (containing elements of violence and pornography) so that it has a negative impact on their development (11 parents).
+Most parents revealed that the reason for limiting the use of smartphones is due to concerns about children's exposure to content that is not age-appropriate (containing elements of violence and pornography) so that it has a negative impact on their development (11 parents).
 Other concerns included children's eye health if they were continuously exposed to the screen (5 parents), addiction (3 parents) and negative behaviour towards the environment, such as ignoring the surrounding environment (1 parent).

-.....restrictions on the use of smartphones) are very important.
+......restrictions on the use of smartphones) are very important.
 Because if it is not restricted, it is feared that they will be exposed to content that is not appropriate for their age, such as content that contains pornography or violent scenes....
-(MZ interview excerpt)i think (restrictions on smartphone use) are important, because children's eyes will hurt constantly looking at the screen on their smartphones (WR interview quote).
+(MZ interview excerpt)i think (restrictions on smartphone use) are important, because children's eyes will hurt constantly looking at the screen on their smartphones (WR interview quote).(restrictions on the use of smartphones) are very important for parents.
+Because

-.....(restrictions on the use of smartphones) are very important for parents.
+.......(restrictions on the use of smartphones) are very important for parents.
 Because without restrictions, children will continue to use it and can result in addiction....
 (AC interview excerpt).

-.....parents need to give (restrictions on smartphone use) to their children, because children often ignore their parents when called or told to stop doing something else....
+......parents need to give (restrictions on smartphone use) to their children, because children often ignore their parents when called or told to stop doing something else....
 (LH interview excerpt).

-.....very important....
+.....very important...
 (GB interview excerpt).